 There’s a lot of misunderstanding around domain reputation when it comes to email sending and email deliverability.
 Domain reputation is a thing, and it does relate to email and email deliverability, and it is important.
 For example, it is absolutely the case that if example.com starts spamming, inbox providers are going to start putting email from example.com into the junk folder, or maybe even block it altogether.
 But still, domain reputation is not what a lot of people think that it is.

-So why do we say that when it comes to email deliverability it’s a myth?
-Because all domain reputation really is, when it comes to email, is your email reputation.
+Because a lot of what domain reputation really is, i.e. what it’s largely based on, when it comes to email deliverability, is your email reputation.
 Does the email coming from your domain have a good reputation?
-That’s all that it is!
-I.e. are you following all of the best email practices, and do the recipients of your email want it and interact with it or, at very least, not report it as spam?
+Are you following all of the best email practices, and do the recipients of your email want it and interact with it or, at very least, not report it as spam?

-And, similarly, if the recipients of your email are reporting your email as spam, or even just if enough of them are deleting your email without opening it, or opening it but not clicking through on embedded links, the inbox providers will start putting your email in the junk folder.
+And, similarly, if the recipients of your email are reporting your email as spam, or even just if enough of them are deleting your email without opening it, the inbox providers may start putting more of your email in the junk folder.

-Bottom line: when it comes to email deliverability, “domain reputation” is a fancy new way of looking at email reputation, and email reputation is built by following all best sending practices.
-Put another way, if you send bad email from example.com, example.com is going to get a bad email reputation.
+Bottom line: when it comes to email deliverability, domain reputation is largely predicated on and related to email reputation, and email reputation is built by following all best sending practices.
+If you send bad email from example.com, example.com is going to get a bad reputation in terms of email.

 Or, put another way, that crackhouse has a reputation as a crackhouse because of what’s going on inside.
 To rehabilitate the house’s reputation, the occupants need to stop the those activities, not paint the house or put new address numbers on the front.